Fill in a keyword below to quickly find the answer to your question about the visa New Zealand

 You always have the option of applying for a visitor visa for New Zealand, even if your NZeTA application has been rejected.
 It takes longer and costs more to apply for a visitor visa.
 You can contact the New Zealand immigration service for this.

 In the extremely rare case that your NZeTA application is rejected, you will receive a full refund of the purchase cost of the visa.
 This does not apply to travellers whose NZeTA applications have already been rejected before. e-Visa.co.uk cannot be held responsible for any damage resulting from a rejected NZeTA application or an NZeTA that not granted in time.
 You can read more about this in the General Terms and Conditions.

 - Can I extend an NZeTA?

 No, an NZeTA cannot be extended.
-If you wish to leave New Zealand after the expiry date of your NZeTA visa, apply for a new visa prior to your trip.
-Do you want to stay in New Zealand for more than 3 months?
-Then you will need to apply for a different visa type.
+If your NZeTA is not valid long enough for your planned trip and stay in New Zealand, apply for a new visa prior to your trip.
+Your NZeTA must be valid throughout your stay in New Zealand.
+Do you want to stay in New Zealand for more than 3 consecutive months?
+Then you must use a different visa type.

 Apply for a new NZeTA here

 - Can I still cancel my NZeTA application?